A detailed breakdown of website costs for those on a low to medium budget.

-This resource outlines the website costs using a website builder, starting a business, a small business lead generation, an e-commerce website and a custom built website.
+Using a website builder, starting a business, a small business lead generation, an e-commerce website or needing a custom built website this guide has you covered.

 Build your own website (DIY builder costs)

 There are several website builders that enable you to build a simple website yourself.

 But you have to know design, html and css in order to create a website with a website builder that will communicate your brand, products and services.

 I have outlined some of the best website builders, their core features and monthly pricing.

 *WordPress CMS is free but you will require web hosting; I pay around £12 per month.

 Let’s say you are starting a new accountancy, roofing or recruitment business.